-6 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:31992L0043&from=EN
+&lt;sup>6 COUNCIL DIRECTIVE 92 /43 /EEC: https://eur-lex.europa.eu/legalcontent/EN/TXT/PDF/?uri=CELEX:31992L0043&from=EN

-Stage DESCRIPTION Status decision-making process in order to avoid duplication of environmental assessment.
-Louth County CouncilKildare County Council Scoping provides for consultation with the environmental authorities specified in Article 13(M) of the Planning and Development Regulations 2001, as amended, and the process allows for incorporation of the views of the environmental authorities within the Plan or Programme and the SEA Environmental Report.
-(See Section 1.8 below) Environmental Assessment Preparation of a systemic identification and evaluation of alternatives and assessment of the likely significant environmental effects of implementing the Plan or Programme.
-Complete This Report The findings of the assessment, which is carried out at various stages in the plan or programme-making (e.g. Draft, Amended Draft etc.), are provided in the SEA Environmental Report in accordance with Article 13(N) and Schedule 2B of the Planning and Development Regulations 2001, as amended.
-Consultations Formal gathering of the views of environmental authorities and members of the Public on the Draft Plan or Programme and SEA Environmental Report (and Appropriate Assessment (AA) / Natura Impact Report (NIR), if required).
-Current This involves a period of public display for the Draft Variation, and the SEA Environmental Report (and NIR, if prepared).
-Completion Completion / adoption of Final Plan, taking account of likely significant environmental effects, any submissions or observations received from consultations and integration of mitigation and monitoring measures within the plan.
-To be completed.
+STAGE DESCRIPTION STATUS (See Section 1.8 below) Environmental Assessment Preparation of a systemic identification and evaluation of alternatives and assessment of the likely significant environmental effects of implementing the Plan or Programme.
+The findings of the assessment, which is carried out at various stages in the plan or programme-making (e.g. Draft, Amended Draft etc.), are provided in the SEA Environmental Report in accordance with Article 13(N) and Schedule 2B of the Planning and Development Regulations 2001, as amended.
+Complete This Report Consultations Formal gathering of the views of environmental authorities and members of the Public on the Draft Plan or Programme and SEA Environmental Report (and Appropriate Assessment (AA) / Natura Impact Report (NIR), if required).
+This involved a period of public display for the Draft Variation, and the SEA Environmental Report (and NIR, if prepared).
+Complete Completion Completion / adoption of Final Variation, taking account of likely significant environmental effects, any submissions or observations received from consultations and integration of mitigation and monitoring measures within the plan.
 The Environmental Report is concluded and an SEA Statement is prepared in accordance with Article 13(L) of the Planning and Development Regulations 2001, as amended, summarising: how environmental considerations have been integrated into the Plan or Programme; how the environmental report, and any submissions or consultations have been taken into account in the preparation of the Plan or Programme; the reasons for choosing the Plan or Programme; the measures decided for monitoring he significant environmental effects of implementation of the plan or programme.
+Complete Monitoring Monitoring of potential environmental effects associated with the implementation of the Variation during lifetime of the plan.
+On-going

-1.8 SEA Scoping
+2.8 SEA Scoping